Georgeburn94/streakly/README.md

     This allows for early and continuous testing using a variety of devices, as well as the Dev Tools available within browsers.

     Additional information on the deployment process can be found on the official [GitHub Docs](https://docs.github.com/en/pages/quickstart)

+    ### Deployment with Heroku
+    <p>We used Heroku for our production server.
+However, we encountered a deployment issue with the latest version of Python, which prompted us to downgrade to version 3.12.2, resolving the compatibility problem and ensuring successful deployment.</p>

     <hr>
     <p align="right"><a href="#streakly">Back To Top</a></p>